samuelshoun/hz_EUR_estimation/README.md

   <li>Later phases will add Bayesian statistical and ML-based approaches, then compare the results, implementations, and relative advantages between the approaches.
 </ul>

-Note that while these methods are applied to EUR/ft (assuming such EURs have been reliably estimated outside this process), the methods are equally applicable to more "hard data" parameters like 6-month cumulative produced volumes per foot.
+Note that while these methods are applied to EUR/ft (assuming such EURs have been reliably estimated outside this process), the methods are equally applicable to more "hard data" parameters like 6-month cumulative produced volume per foot.